Aliases for KIRREL3 Gene

 GeneCards Summary for KIRREL3 Gene

 KIRREL3 (Kirre Like Nephrin Family Adhesion Molecule 3) is a Protein Coding gene.
-Diseases associated with KIRREL3 include Autosomal Dominant Non-Syndromic Intellectual Disability and Familial Nephrotic Syndrome.
-Among its related pathways are Nephrin interactions and Cell junction organization.
+Diseases associated with KIRREL3 include Autosomal Dominant Non-Syndromic Intellectual Disability and Selective Immunoglobulin Deficiency Disease.
+Among its related pathways are Cell junction organization and Nephrin interactions.
 An important paralog of this gene is KIRREL1.

 Synaptic adhesion molecule required for the formation of target-specific synapses.
 Required for formation of target-specific synapses at hippocampal mossy fiber synapses.
 Required for formation of mossy fiber filopodia, the synaptic structures connecting dentate granule and GABA neurons.
 Probably acts as a homophilic adhesion molecule that promotes trans-cellular interactions and stabilize mossy fiber filipodia contact and subsequent synapse formation.
 Required for the coalescence of vomeronasal sensory neuron axons.
 May be involved in the hematopoietic supportive capacity of stroma cells; the secreted extracellular domain is directly responsible for supporting hematopoietic stem cells.